PromptLA: Towards Integrity Verification of Black-box Text-to-Image Diffusion Models: Introduction

 Compared with the integrity verification of models for classification tasks, integrity verification of T2I diffusion models has the following characteristics: (i) \textbf{randomness}, (ii) \textbf{complexity}, and (iii) \textbf{high access costs}, as shown in Table~\ref{tab:dnnvst2i}.
 The integrity of classifiers can be examined by whether their predictions change for some trigger samples or not.
 However, due to the stochastic nature of the diffusion process, it is impossible to determine the integrity of models by simply comparing generated images for a fixed prompt.
 Moreover, generated images are inherently more complex compared to labels, and accessing the generated images of the model requires more time, which increases the difficulty of integrity verification.
 Reflecting modifications to models through generated images and selecting prompts for efficient integrity verification are key challenges in achieving integrity verification of T2I diffusion models.

 To address the aforementioned challenges in verifying the integrity of T2I diffusion models, this paper makes the following contributions:

-\begin{itemize} \item To the best of our knowledge, this paper is the first integrity verification scheme for T2I diffusion models.
-The difference between models is measured in the differences in the distributions of feature of their generated images. \item We explore the impact of prompts on the feature distribution differences in generated images, and propose a prompt selection algorithm based on learning automaton to achieve precise and efficient integrity verification. \item Extensive experimental results indicate that our algorithm exhibits a high detection accuracy and efficiency against various integrity violations, and remains stable against image-level post-processing. \end{itemize}
+\begin{itemize} \item We introduce the first integrity verification framework for T2I diffusion models.
+We discern model modification via the KL divergence between the distributions of the features of generated images. \item We explore the impact of prompts on the feature distribution differences in generated images, and propose a prompt selection algorithm based on learning automaton to achieve precise and efficient integrity verification. \item Comprehensive experiments demonstrate that our algorithm achieves a mean detection AUC exceeding 0.95 across diverse integrity violations, and remains robust against image-level post-processing. \end{itemize}